MewsSystems/gitbook-connector-api/use-cases.md

 ### Occupancy

 When calculating occupancy, it is important to take hierarchy of spaces into account.
-For example if there is a reservation for whole dorm, it occupies the dorm but also all child spaces in the hierarchy \(the beds\).
+For example if there is a reservation for a whole dorm, it occupies the dorm but also all child spaces in the hierarchy \(the beds\).
 And vice versa, if there is a bed reservation, it occupies the bed but also all parent spaces \(the dorm\).
 We consider a space occupied if there is a reservation colliding with interval 18:00 to 24:00 on that day.
 So e.g. reservation from 14:00 to 16:00 is not calculated towards occupancy.

 ## Device integrations

-In order to communicate with devices on the local hotel network, such as printers, lock systems, PBX, TVs, key cutters or fiscal machines, Mews has introduced the concept of devices and device commands.
+In order to communicate with devices on the local hotel network, such as printers, lock systems, PBXs, TVs, key cutters or fiscal machines, Mews has introduced the concept of devices and device commands.
 When a relevant action happens in Mews, a device command is generated and put into the device command queue.
 Using the API, you can pull the commands from the queue, process them as you find necessary and later mark them as processed.
 Of course, as many of the actions with devices should happen in real time, you should in most of the cases use this in combination with [Websockets](websockets.md) to avoid polling for new commands.
 Whenever a relevant command is created, you would receive a notification about such an event through the opened websocket.

 ### Processing commands